timescale/docs/timescaledb/how-to-guides/migrate-data/migrate-mst-cloud.md

    psql “postgres://tsdbadmin:<mst_password>@<mst_host>:<mst_port>/tsdb?sslmode=require”
    ```

-1. While connected to your Managed Service for TimescaleDB database, dump data from
-   one table or hypertable into a binary file.
+1. Dump the data from one table into a binary file.
    In psql, run:

    ```bash
    \COPY (SELECT * FROM <table-name>) TO <table-name>.binary.copy BINARY
    ```

+1. Repeat Step 2 for every table and hypertable you want to migrate.

 </procedure>